CoVoCre/MTBA6MicroinfPinguins/README.md

 ## Functions and variables names
 Without _ but with capitals between words.
-For functions in each file a prefix for the file ex for file prefix tst and function name "do this now" : tstDoThisNow
+For functions in each file a prefix (with underscore afterwards) for the file ex for file prefix tst_ and function name "do this now" : tst_DoThisNow

 # Conventions for code comments